 8:00 pm - 10:00 pm

+Full Circle teams up with BOZAR to bring to Brussels a new compelling and thought-provoking debate series on some of the most controversial issues of our time.
+This first debate tackles the gripping controversy on the relative merits and effectiveness of the sharing economy in today’s society.
 Does the sharing economy represent a truly counter-cultural movement that will help us transition away from a collapsed economic system, or is it just business as usual in disguise?

 Controversial issues, compelling speakers, addictive entertainment.